HMRC Criminal Investigation & Criminal Tax

-HMRC will consider a HMRC criminal investigation from the outset where they suspect that a significant amount of revenue has been lost by way of fraud or another form of deliberate conduct.
-They will also conduct a HMRC criminal investigation, rather than a civil inquiry, when they want to send out a strong deterrent message or where they regard the alleged conduct to be so serious that it is necessary.
+An HMRC Criminal Investigation will be considered where they suspect that a significant amount of revenue has been lost by way of fraud or another form of deliberate conduct.
+An HMRC Criminal Investigation, rather than a civil inquiry, will also be conducted when they want to send out a strong deterrent message or where they regard the alleged conduct to be so serious that it is necessary.

 HMRC criminal investigations are likely to occur when HMRC suspects:

 - Deliberate filing of inaccurate Tax Returns or VAT Returns including income tax evasion;

 - Deliberate failure to file Tax Returns or VAT Returns;

 - Use of false or forged documents;

 - Failure to provide full and accurate disclosure in an investigation or settlement;